sharkfinAI/sharkfinApp/PlaybookGuide.md

 #### SEO Content Optimizer (`seo-optimizer`)
 Purpose: Read a draft article, optimize it for target keywords, and save an SEO-ready version with metadata and recommendations.

+Customize before serious use:
+- update `target_keywords` in the `variables:` block
+- replace the seeded draft content with your real article text
+- optionally change the audience and content type in the `seo.optimize_content` step

+Important:
+- this playbook does not take a URL by default
+- if you want to optimize content from a live URL, you would need to modify the playbook to fetch that source first

 Writes:
 - `content-draft.md`
 - `content-optimized.md`